-At 30 September 2021 the Company had overdrawn cash positions totalling $\pounds5,049,914$ (2020: $\pounds1,644,739$) through its credit facility with Credit Suisse Dublin AG ("Credit Suisse").
+At 30 September 2022 the Company had overdrawn cash positions totalling £8,706 (2021: £5,049,914) through its credit facility with Credit Suisse.
 The credit facility provided by Credit Suisse allows the Company to borrow up to the maximum of the collateral/margin held.
 The investment portfolio best represents the collateral held by Credit Suisse.

-As at 30 September 2021 the fair value of the collateral held by Credit Suisse amounted to $\pounds52,758,959$ (2020: $\pounds16,977,048$).
+As at 30 September 2022 the fair value of the collateral held by Credit Suisse amounted to £nil (2021: £52,758,959).
 Interest paid on the overdraft is at the base rate of LIBOR plus 1.75 per cent.

-As security for the overdraft, Credit Suisse hold by way of a fixed charge, any and all right, title and interest to all cash held by a Credit Suisse entity (including cash held as Margin) and all assets other than specified assets (whether or not held in an account, and including assets held as Margin); and by way of a first floating charge, any and all right, title and interest in and to any covered agreement.
+As security for the overdraft, Credit Suisse hold by way of a fixed charge, any and all right, title and interest to all cash held by a Credit Suisse entity (including cash held as Margin) and all assets other than specified assets (up until the transfer of assets to BNP) (whether or not held in an account, and including assets held as Margin); and by way of a first floating charge, any and all right, title and interest in and to any covered agreement.